On the approximability of random-hypergraph MAX-3-XORSAT problems with quantum algorithms: Conclusions and Outlook

-The implications of an effective fast approximation guarantee through spectral folding--or any quantum algorithm, for that matter--are profound, and even restricting ourselves to MAX-3-XORSAT it is important to ask what types of hypergraph might cause it to fail.
-To be clear, ``failure" in this case means that, for a class of hypergraphs, some property invalidates the analytical predictions we made and restricts polynomial-time approximation to values of $A$ near zero.
-If a subsequent, more sophisticated analysis shows, for example, that due to some subtle effect missed in our resummed extensive order perturbation theory, the variations we propose are asymptotically limited to $A=0.4$ for random hypergraphs instead of our prediction of $\geq 0.6$, we would not consider that a general failure of the algorithm.
-Given the exponential density of target states, for folded quantum optimization to fail the per-state tunneling rate needs to be much worse than what our calculations and simulations return; even doubling the per-state tunneling decay exponent in Eq.~(\ref{PTAScondition}) yields $A\simeq 0.18$, a much worse approximation ratio than we predict and observe in simulations, but still a constant fraction better than random guessing.
+The implications of an effective fast approximation guarantee through spectrally filtered optimization--or any quantum algorithm, for that matter--are profound, and even restricting ourselves to MAX-3-XORSAT it is important to ask what types of hypergraph might cause it to fail.
+To be clear, ``failure" in this case means that, for a class of hypergraphs, some property invalidates the analytical predictions we made and restricts polynomial-time approximation to values of $q_m$ near zero.
+Such a property, whether present in large random instances or specific to a tiny subclass thereof, would have to break both folded optimization through collective tunneling, and the softening of the first order phase transition in the multistage composition of folding and warping.

+Focusing on the trial minimum annealing formulation, if a subsequent, more sophisticated analysis shows, for example, that due to some subtle effect missed in our resummed extensive order perturbation theory, the variations we propose are asymptotically limited to $q_m=0.4$ for random hypergraphs instead of our prediction of $\geq 0.6$, we would not consider that a general failure of the algorithm.
+Given the exponential density of target states, for folded quantum optimization to fail the per-state tunneling rate needs to be much worse than what our calculations and simulations return; even doubling the per-state tunneling decay exponent in Eq.~(\ref{PTAScondition}) yields $q_m \simeq 0.18$, a much worse approximation ratio than we predict and observe in simulations, but still a constant fraction better than random guessing.
+And this estimate is, again, for a formulation of our trial minimum annealing algorithm that did not use all the tools available to us, such as spectral warping, that would further improve performance.
+And finally, we emphasize again that neither of our two filtered optimization algorithms used all the techniques available to improve approximation performance--targeting excited states by folding in the case of multistage filtered optimization, and spectral warping in trial minimum annealing.